stivinston/HNG_Intership_Data_analysis/README.md

 ### 📌 Task 0 : Data Exploration and Technical Communication
 **Description :**
 You are provided with the below datasets to review.
-Your task is to examine the dataset, identify initial insights at first glance, and write a brief technical report detailing your observations.
+Your task is to examine the dataset, identify initial insights at first glance, and write a brief technical report detailing your observations. <br>

 **Objective:**
-Introduce interns to exploratory data analysis and effective technical reporting.
+Introduce interns to exploratory data analysis and effective technical reporting. <br>

 **Form closes Fri, Jan 31st 11:59pm**